escowho/qpack/README.md

         folders inside a project folder.
 Ignores the .git and .Rproj.user folder.
 Creates a zip file names after the study in the general study directory.
+-   create_codebook
+    -   Creates a codebook or data dictionary for a dataframe
+    -   Creates a codebook or data dictionary for a dataframe in dataframe format that can be exported to Excel.
+Provides a list of the variables (Column), randomly pulls an example value for each one (Example), indicates the type of variable (Type), identifies the number of unique levels (Unique) as well as the percent of records that are missing (Missing).
+Leaves spaces for a Description and a Note in the file.
+Option to also create frequencies for each variable in the dataframe and export to a separate Excel file.
+-   create_qconfig
+    -   Create an invisible qconfig file with credentials necessary for qualtRics
+    -   Create an invisible .qconfig file in the current working directory that holds the credentials necessary to access Qualtrics surveys and data through the Qualtrics API using the qualtRics package.
+It will prompt you to paste your API Key and your Base URL that will be stored in the .qconfig file.
+This file is automatically read in as environment variables every time qpack::set_up is run.
 -   delete_project
     -   Wrapper function that uses janitor::clean_names on a data set
     -   Convenience wrapper that uses janitor::clean_names to clean up variable names and returns a list where vars = tibble of original variable names and data = the original data with cleaned variables names.
+-   delete_qconfig
+    -   Delete the current .qconfig file, if found.
+-   refresh
+    -   Refreshes github install of qpack
+    -   Convenience function to perform a remotes::install_github for qpack.
 -   set_up
     -   Set-up code to create project directories and load needed packages